Brewers outfielder Lorenzo Cain opts out of 2020 season

 Milwaukee Brewers outfielder Lorenzo Cain has decided not to play the remainder of the 2020 season.

-The Brewers announced the two-time All-Star’s decision Saturday hours after news broke that their scheduled home opener would be postponed for a second straight day because multiple members of the St. Louis Cardinals have tested positive for the coronavirus.
+The Brewers announced the two-time All-Star’s decision Saturday, when their scheduled home opener against St. Louis was postponed for a second straight day because multiple members of the Cardinals tested positive for the novel coronavirus.

-“Lorenzo Cain has informed us that he will not participate for the remainder of the 2020 season,” Brewers general manager David Stearns said in a statement.
-“We fully support Lorenzo’s decision and will miss his talents on the field and leadership in the clubhouse.”
+“We fully support Lorenzo’s decision and will miss his talents on the field and leadership in the clubhouse,” Brewers general manager David Stearns said in a statement.

+Cain was 6 for 18 with two RBIs in his first five games this season after batting .260 with 11 homers, 48 RBIs and 18 steals last year, when he earned his first Gold Glove.
+He has a $5,925,926 prorated salary this season as a part of an $80 million, five-year contract through 2022.

-Cain’s announcement comes on the same day that Miami Marlins second baseman Isan Diaz announced he was opting out.
+Cain, a married father of three sons, announced his decision on the same day Miami Marlins second baseman Isan Díaz said he had opted out.
 At least 21 members of the Marlins’ traveling party have tested positive for COVID-19.

-The Brewers haven’t dealt with that type of outbreak, but their schedule has been complicated by the St. Louis Cardinals’ issues.
-The Brewers’ scheduled home opener Friday was postponed after two Cardinals tested positive.

-Saturday’s Brewers-Cardinals game also was called off, a person familiar with the situation told The Associated Press, after one more player and three staff members with St. Louis tested positive for the disease.

 AP Sports Writer Jake Seiner in New York contributed to this report.